-Prerequisite: Spanish 3 Honors with minimum semester grades of B, or Spanish 3 with minimum semester grades of A, or 2nd year of Spanish for Heritage Learners with minimum semester grades of B, or Department Approval
+Prerequisite: Spanish 3 Honors with minimum semester grades of B, or Spanish 3 with minimum semester grades of A, or 2nd year of Spanish for Heritage Learners with minimum semester grades of B, or Department Approval E-Book License: \$10

 This course consists of reviewing and mastering grammar concepts introduced in the first three years of Spanish.
 Spanish 4 Honors is an introduction to advanced grammatical structures not studied in other Spanish course offerings.
 Students are required to complete in-class and independent reading and study of authentic texts moving beyond reading comprehension by focusing on symbolism, historical pertinence and theme.
 This course focuses on the development of independent, advanced composition writing skills.
 The course provides further development and assessment of conversational skills including speaking and listening.
 Spanish 4 Honors also offers a comparative study of American culture and cultures of Spanish-speaking countries.
+An online, interactive textbook allows students to continue to practice their listening, reading, writing, and speaking skills outside of the classroom.